maximiliantiao/IUPUI-REU/Federated Learning/README.md

 Number of malicious clients = 100 (all clients are malicious)

+Note: CNN used 20 epochs rather than the default 10.

 Source category is airplane, Target category is cat
 |                    | MLP          | CNN          |
 | ------------------ | ------------ | ------------ |